bballdave025/visualization_portfolio/README.md

 # visualization_portfolio
-A place to put some of my favorite visualizations, whether completely-guided from tutorials or completely-original, or anywhere in between.
+A place to put some of my favorite visualizations and Machine Learning work, whether completely-guided from tutorials or completely-original, or anywhere in between.

 ## News!
 I'm basically only going to have links now.